diefenbecker/opengasmeter/README.md

 Once the firmware has been flashed to the NodeMCU and everything is correctly wired, the sensor can be commissioned.

 The sensor tries to connect to a configured WLAN.
-If this does not work (which is the case during the first start-up), the sensor creates a WLAN access point with the name "WLAN-Gaszaehler" which should be found in the smartphone, for example.
+If this does not work (which is the case during the first start-up every time), the sensor creates a WLAN access point with the name "WLAN-Gaszaehler" which should be found in the smartphone, for example.
 Connect to this WLAN.

 Now call up the address http://192.168.4.1 in the browser of the connected device.
 This address is usually also displayed and linked in the connection settings of the connected WLAN.
 The configuration page of the sensor now opens.